eclipse-jkube/jkube/BUILDING.md

 the source code before generating the documentation in order to spread the "condensed" javadoc declared in the Lombok affected fields.

+## Integration tests
+Apart from tests that are available in this repository, there is a separate repository with intergration tests [available here](https://github.com/jkubeio/jkube-integration-tests).

 ## Release process
 Release process has to be performed in a project fork.